KeFangPsych/KeFangPsych/README.md

 ### 🤔 Questions I ask:

-### - How do people's beliefs and attitudes synchronize💑 and polarize🤼 to form social norms in social networks?
+### - How do people's beliefs and attitudes synchronize👫 and polarize🤼 to form social norms in social networks?

 ### - Why do people become (or at least view others as becoming) increasingly polarized and extreme online 🎭?